 Atri’s 13th century Cathedral di Santa Maria Assunta is built on the remains of an 11th century structure.
 It incorporates a 56-metre high bell tower (campanile) and a cloister.
 Parts of the complex are closed because of past earthquake damage, however, the glory of the cathedral is a fresco cycle by the 15th-century Abruzzi painter Andrea de Litio (or Delitio) depicting the life of Jesus.
 The crypt was originally a large Roman cistern.
 Some sections of clear glass flooring allow you to see fish motifs in mosaic can be seen.
 This is a delightful cathedral.

-Inside the vaulted area of the Cathedral of Santa Maria Assunta are frescoes by Andrea De Litio.
-More frescoes by Andrea De Litio More frescoes by Andrea De Litio.
 Built on a Roman cistern, fragments of black tesselated mosaic tiles can be seen through sections of clear glass flooring.

 Summary